vk-cs/docs-public/docs/en/computing/iaas/instructions/vm/vm-create/vm-create.md

    - **Firewall settings**: select the appropriate security groups.

       To connect via SSH, add the group `ssh` or `ssh+www`.
-For more information about configuring network access rules, see [Managing firewall rules](/en/networks/vnet/instructions/secgroups).
+For more information about configuring network access rules, see [Security groups](/en/networks/vnet/instructions/secgroups).

    - (Optional) **Assign external IP**: enable the option and specify the IP to be able to connect to the VM from the Internet.
 The option is available if the VM is on a network with an Internet connection.
 The option is enabled and automatically configured the IP address if the VM is located on an external network (ext-net).